-Evžen and Rudolf Haidinger, the sons of a Viennese family, prepared themselves for careers as porcelain producers: after three years of theoretical and practical experience in manufacturing in Vienna and after study tours around ceramic factories in Germany, France and Holland they established a porcelain factory on land in Loket which had been bought by their mother in 1815.
-The factory was distinguished by the changed conditions compared to older porcelain factories.
-After the loss of particular Bavarian kaolin deposits and as a result of the political situation, governmental circles focussed their attention on the potential utilization of the rich and quality raw material available in the Czech lands.
-The Haidinger brothers obtained a loan from the Vienna factory in order to construct the factory in Loket.
-Despite financial difficulties over the following years, the factory attained a high production level and was awarded silver medals (for mass whiteness, glaze pureness, shape elegance and décor beauty) in Prague in 1828 and 1831 followed by the gold medal in 1836.
+Evžen and Rudolf Haidinger, sons of a Vienna family, prepared themselves systematically for the career of porcelain producers.
+After three years of theoretical and operational practice in the porcelain manufacturing in Vienna and after their study tours around ceramic factories in Germany, France and Holland they established a porcelain factory on the property in Loket, bought by their mother in 1815.
+Its construction is distinguished by the changed conditions compared to older porcelain factories.
+After the loss of certain Bavarian kaolin deposits and as a result of a political situation, governmental circles paid their attention to possible utilization of a rich and quality raw material source in the Czech lands.

-During the economic crisis from 1873 to 1880, the factory property was transferred to the company Loketská společnost pro průmysl porcelánu a uhlí Springer a Oppenheimer (the Springer and Oppenheimer Loket Company for the Porcelain and Coal Industry), which from 1884 was known only as Springer & Co.
-With the outstanding production standard reached in the 1920s and the 1930s, the porcelain factory in Loket continued with the tradition of the Czech porcelain reputation, which was, at the first stage of the porcelain development in the Czech lands, particularly represented by the factories in Březová, Horní Slavkov and Klášterec.
-The first stage of the development of porcelain production, completed by the construction of the factory in Loket in 1915, included the establishment of porcelain factories in Prague and a small factory in Ždanov.
+During the economic crisis in 1873 to 1880 the property of the factory was transferred to the Loketská společnost pro průmysl porcelánu a uhlí Springer a Oppenheimer Company (Springer and Oppenheimer Company for Porcelain and Coal Industry in Loket) - from 1884 called the Springer & Co.
+With the outstanding production quality that was reached in the 1920’s and the 1930’s, the porcelain factory in Loket continued in the tradition of the Czech porcelain reputation.
+It was, in the first stage of the porcelain development in the Czech lands, represented especially by the factories at Březová, Horní Slavkov and Klášterec.
+The first stage of the porcelain production development, completed in 1915 by construction of the factory in Loket, includes also the establishment of porcelain factories in Prague and a small factory in Ždanov.